 NeuronUP can contribute to this study in several ways.

-- First, in generalizing these results to cohorts that are geographically and psychosocially more different from those in this study: a white population, with average university íucation, mostly English-speaking.
-NeuronUP’s access to a population with greater sociodemographic diversity and its lack of restriction to English-speaking populations are some of the strengths where it could be useful, providing greater diversity and equity in access.
-In addition, the wide variety of NeuronUP materials (more than 3,000 different) groupí across several cognitive functions can help to understand cognitive functioning more comprehensively.
+- First, in generalizing these results to cohorts that are geographically and psychosocially more different than those in this study—predominantly white, with average university education, mostly English-speaking.
+NeuronUP’s access to a population with greater sociodemographic diversity and the lack of restriction to English-speaking populations are some of the strengths where it could be useful, providing greater diversity and equity in access.
+In addition, NeuronUP’s large variety of materials (more than 3000 different items) grouped into several cognitive functions can help to understand cognitive functioning more comprehensively.

 - On the other hand, extending this work to other types of dementia could be very enriching.
-This is because diagnostic accuracy in early stages could be improví, which is where it is most crucial but also hardest to determine.
+This is because diagnostic accuracy could be improved at early stages, where it is most crucial but also most difficult to pinpoint.

-*ALLFTD is a project co-lí by Dr. Brad Boeve of Mayo Clinic in Rochester, Minnesota, and Drs.
+*ALLFTD is a project co-led by Dr. Brad Boeve of Mayo Clinic in Rochester, Minnesota, and Drs.
 Adam Boxer and Howard Rosen of the University of California, San Francisco (UCSF).

 References